zhangzhao4444/claude-debugs-for-you/README.md

 ## Developing

-- Cline / Open this repo with VS Code
+- Clone / Open this repo with VS Code
 - Run `npm run install` and `npm run compile`
 - Hit "run" which will open a new VSCode
-    - Run the command in VS Code: "Start MCP Debug Server"
 - Otherwise same as "Getting Started applies"
 - To rebuild, `npm run compile`